 Vesting Contracts were mandatory for the three most dominant Gencos but are also allocated to others:

 The Vesting Price is set to approximate the Long Run Marginal Cost (LRMC) of a theoretical new entrant, and is estimated by considering the fixed and variable cost of the most efficient new generation technology in operation in Singapore that contributes at least 25 per cent of the total electricity demand, currently identified as an F-class combined-cycle gas turbine (CCGT).

-Figure: Uniform Singapore Electricity Price (USEP) vs Vesting Price
+Figure: Uniform Singapore Energy Price (USEP) vs Vesting Prices

-For the part of the electricity production is covered by the Vesting Contracts, the variable market price USEP is swapped for the stable Vesting Price.
-The Vesting Contract settlements are the payments from the Gencos to consumers when the USEP exceeds the Vesting Price and the revenues from consumers to the Gencos when the USEP is less than the Vesting Price.
+For the part of the electricity production covered by the Vesting Contracts, the variable market price USEP is swapped for more stable Vesting Prices.
+In other words, consumers pay a Vesting Price for a part of their electricity off-take and the USEP for another part.
+This is achieved to paying the USEP first and adjusting this through Vesting Contract settlements.
+These settlements are payments from the Gencos to consumers when the USEP exceeds Vesting Prices and the revenues from consumers to the Gencos when the USEP is less than Vesting Prices.

 The EMA’s Procedures for calculating the Components of the Vesting Contracts express “no intent for Vesting Contracts to provide revenue certainty for Gencos, nor is the sustainability of Gencos’ revenue a factor that should be taken into account when setting the Vesting Contract Level”1.
 The result is nevertheless that part of the electricity production is covered by the Vesting Contracts, and that the revenue for Gencos on this production is defined by the Vesting Price, i.e. the LTMC of CCGT plants.